helpers/helper-issue/README.md

 ### [issue](index.js#L37)

-Helper to create a URL that will prepopulate a github issue.
+Helper to create a URL that pre-populates a Github issue.

 **Params**